-- No Celebrities Were Harmed: Reading the play, it's natural to expect Smith to be played as a parody of George W. Bush, but Nathan Lane did no such thing.
+- No Celebrities Were Harmed: Reading the play, it's natural to expect Smith to be played as a parody of George W. Bush, as he was still the President when the play came out, but Nathan Lane did no such thing.

 - No Name Given: The representative for the National Association of Turkey Manufacturers is not given a name.